The electrifying history of Nikola Tesla

 7. Tesla strongly believed in aliens

-When you consider the fact that Tesla once tried to create his own UFO, it’s not surprising to hear that Tesla believed in aliens.
-He even claimed that he had received messages from alien beings when he was working on his inventions in radio.
+Considering that Tesla once tried to create his own UFO, it’s not surprising to hear that Tesla believed in aliens.
+He even claimed that he had received messages from alien beings while working on his radio inventions.

 He once wrote that he might have been one of the first people on the planet to hear a greeting from another world.